Research

 Digital Dermatitis

 Digital dermatitis (DD), the leading cause of infectious lameness in Alberta dairy cattle, is present in 15% of cows and 94% of herds.
 The painful, ulcerative or proliferative lesions that characterize DD compromise animal welfare and lead to significant economic losses.
 Multiple species of Treponema, a pathogenic anaerobic bacterium, are consistently found in DD lesions and rarely isolated from healthy hooves.
-We believe there is a relationship between Treponema species present and lesion severity facilitated by synergistic interactions among Treponema species that contribute to pathogenicity.
+We developed qPCR assays for all major DD-associated bacteria and investigated their association with DD lesions.
+We are currently looking at the species present at the onset of DD lesions and in chronic lesions.
+Specifically, we are looking at Mycoplasma spp. in these chronic and recurring lesiosn.

 Check out our 2017 review paper on missing pieces of the puzzle in DD control.